karnpapon/anu/README.md

 a tiny backend-agnostic step-sequencer/live-coding environment that harnesses the power of matching patterns ([RegEx](https://regexr.com)) to create triggers. as the name suggests "anu" (or "อนุ"), which in Thai grammar denotes a prefix meaning "small", "sub" or "minor".
 It can be prefixed(compatible) with any others software/hardware that support [ OSC ](https://en.wikipedia.org/wiki/Open_Sound_Control) or [MIDI](https://en.wikipedia.org/wiki/MIDI) protocol (more to be implemented).

-unlike others conventional tools or step-sequencers, "anu" explore a new musical expressions and territories, while still balancing deterministic and stochastic processes (previously, this project have been developed under the name "seeq").
+unlike others conventional step-sequencers, "anu" explore a new musical expressions and territories, while still balancing deterministic and stochastic processes (previously, this project have been developed under the name "seeq").

 written in plain JavaScript with dependencies as less as possible in minds. powered by [Tauri](https://tauri.app/), a framework for building tiny, blazing fast binaries for all major desktop platforms.